charlotte-bl/spdnet-autoencoder/README.md

 ### Run a Pipeline

-To test the influence of latent dimensions, run one of the provided pipeline script:
+To test the influence of latent dimensions, please transform it into an executable with chmod and run it directly.

 ```bash
 chmod +x run_pipeline_synthetic.sh